 Allow programs to control specific addresses, called program addresses, in such a way that no external user can generate valid transactions with signatures for those addresses.

-Allow programs to programmatically sign for programa addresses that are present in instructions invoked via Cross-Program Invocations.
+Allow programs to programmatically sign for program addresses that are present in instructions invoked via Cross-Program Invocations.

 Deterministic program addresses for programs follow a similar derivation path as